extendedmode/extendedmode/README.md

 # extendedmode
-extendedmode is a community edition fork of es_extended and will be maintained by various trusted members of the fivem community.
+extendedmode is a community edition fork of es_extended (better known as ESX) and will be maintained by various trusted members of the FiveM community.

 ## Primary goals for this project
 - Allow even versions of ESX scripts pre 1.2 to continue to function with as few edits as possible.